ltspicer/ioBroker.heizoel24-mex/README.md

 -->
 ### 1.2.0 (2024-03-16)

-- CalculatedRemaining data points renamed to "Today+XXXX Days"
+- CalculatedRemaining data in JsonForEcharts data point stored.
+This can used direct with eCharts
 - Limited to 52 data points
 - Option for save CalculatedRemaining json